DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 It is important to note that these values are based on the Scale values in the Transform of an object.\
 Typically in Unity it is a good idea to leave the scale at "1, 1, 1" when possible simply because this makes them easier to work with in the future.

-For now we will do this with a scale of "1, 1, 1".
+For now, we will do this with a scale of "1, 1, 1".
 This means we'll need to manually adjust the size of the box collider and sprite.

 * Start by setting our scale back to "1, 1, 1".
 * Then on the "Sprite Renderer" set the "Width" to "10" and the "Height" to "0.5".